Does Birth Control Prevent Pregnancy?

 With this method, women can track the days they are fertile by using various methods.
-These methods can be recording their period cycles, checking the temperature, and the cervical mucus.
+These methods can be recording their period cycles and checking the temperature, and the cervical mucus.
 As long as the couple does not take risks during these fertile days, they can avoid pregnancy.

 Optimally, this birth control method offers 95 percent effectiveness.
 However, keeping track of period cycles and continuous regular checks can be difficult for some women.
 So, they can misjudge their fertile days.
 Therefore, the actual effectiveness is near 75 percent.

 One of the popular birth control methods is using pills to prevent pregnancy.
 And it is popular for a reason.
 When women take these pills correctly, the effectiveness of birth control pills is almost absolute.
 The recorded effectiveness rate is above 99 percent.

 Of course, with mistakes in usage, this rate can drop too.
 You may forget to take your pills and skip a day.
 If you get sick while using birth control pills, you may lose some doses you take too.
 Also, some medicines that you may take when you are ill, such as anti-seizure pills, antifungal meds, and antibiotics can affect the effectiveness.
 With such cases, the overall effectiveness and make the rate around 91 percent.
 To compensate for this drop, you can use other methods when you miss a dose or worry about the other medicines you take.

 Birth control patches use the same hormone regulation technic as birth control pills.
 If you know about nicotine patches that are used for quitting smoking, you can imagine how this method works.